 Only Buy What You Use

 As your stockpiling skills improve, you're going to begin to uncover more free and nearly-free deals.
 A bit of advice from a seasoned stockpiler: only stockpile things that you'll use.
-If your family didn't eat a particular brand of cereal when you bought it at full-price, they wouldn't eat it when you get it for free either.
+If your family didn't eat a particular brand of cereal when you bought it at full price, they won't eat it when you get it for free either.

 06 of 06